rust-lang/rust/doc/rust.md

 halt with an error report, and produce no executable artifact.

 The compilation model centres on artifacts called _crates_.
-Each compilation is directed towards a single crate in source form, and if successful produces a single crate in binary form, either an executable or a library.
+Each compilation is directed towards a single crate in source form, and if successful, produces a single crate in binary form: either an executable or a library.

 A _crate_ is a unit of compilation and linking, as well as versioning, distribution and runtime loading.
 A crate contains a _tree_ of nested [module](#modules) scopes.
-The top-level of this tree is a module that is anonymous -- from the point of view of paths within the module -- and any item within a crate has a canonical [module path](#paths) denoting its location within the crate's module tree.
+The top level of this tree is a module that is anonymous -- from the point of view of paths within the module -- and any item within a crate has a canonical [module path](#paths) denoting its location within the crate's module tree.